‘Scientists have become the bearers of the torch of discovery in our quest for knowledge.’

 As teachers of science we will…

 Science is further enhanced through the range of educational visits, provision and after school clubs which are offered.
 For example, the Eco Club explore the impact that people and materials have on the eco-system.
+Our Climate Champions also promote national and global events such as Earth Hour and Earth Day and support pupils in finding ways to look after our environment and the world we live in.
+Whole school initiatives and awards such as our Hygge parent and child workshops and our ‘Environment Awards’ help children explore further nature, wildlife and plants within our outdoors and local environment.

 National Curriculum 2014